13 Best Salesforce Alternatives in 2026

 - 1,500+ integrations in the HubSpot App Marketplace

-Limitations: Costs escalate aggressively at Professional ($890/month) and Enterprise ($3,600/month) tiers.
+Limitations: Costs escalate aggressively at scale.
+Professional runs $890/month and Enterprise hits $3,600/month -- approaching Salesforce-level pricing for large teams.
 Limited customization compared to Salesforce for complex sales processes.
 No built-in invoicing or project management.
+Once you outgrow the free tier, the pricing jump is steep .

 Beyond standard CRM, AgencyPro offers credit-based and hourly service packages, design annotation for visual feedback, automated payment reminders, and documents including contracts, proposals, and quotes.
 Analytics dashboards track revenue concentration, team utilization, and client health across the agency.